 A motor vehicle service and maintenance technician, services and repairs light vehicles such as cars and vans and works either in dealerships which focus on a particular manufacturer, or in an independent garage which deals with many different makes of vehicles.
 In a large dealership the technician will typically report to the Workshop Controller, who in turn reports to the Aftersales Manager and liaises with the Service Reception.
 In smaller garages the technician will report directly to the owner or Garage Manager.
 The technician must be able to work independently but also operate as an effective team member and have good customer handling skills.
 They will understand how their workshop and the dealership and garage functions from a commercial perspective and identify ways in which they can work more efficiently.

-You will achieve F-gas qualification and Apprenticeship standard certificate.
+F-gas qualification and Apprenticeship standard certificate

 Course Content